apache/echarts-doc/en/tutorial/visual-map.md

             seriesIndex: 4,     // map the fourth series.
             inRange: {          // visual configuration within selected range
                 color: ['blue', '#121122', 'red'], // define color list of graphic color mapping,
-                                                    // map the minimum data value to 'blue'，
+                                                    // map the minimum data value to 'blue',
-                                                    // map the maximum data value to'red'，
+                                                    // map the maximum data value to'red',
                                                     // the rest will be linear calculated automatically.
                 symbolSize: [30, 100]               // define map range of graphic size,
-                                                    // map the minimum data value to 30，
+                                                    // map the minimum data value to 30,
-                                                    // map the maximum data value to 100，
+                                                    // map the maximum data value to 100,
                                                     //  the rest will be linear calculated automatically.
             },
             outOfRange: {       // visual configuration outside selected range